ctnadovich/ebrevet/README.md

 ### Rider Name and Number

-When you first open the app, you *must* enter your Name and RUSA ID number.
+When you first open the app, you *must* enter your Name and Rider ID number.
+Your Rider ID is your RUSA ID number in the USA.
 Please make sure you you enter your Rider ID correctly.
 If you enter the wrong Rider ID, you wll not be able to use the app till this is corrected.
 In the USA, your Rider ID is your RUSA number.